 There is a wonderful power in faith.
 It brings eternal things to view, and lays hold of the arm of infinite power.
 If you have been educating your soul to gather up the dark chapters in your experience, turn over a new leaf and have a new, bright, cheerful experience; put your will wholly on the Lord’s side.
 We must exercise living faith if we would war successfully against the temptations of the enemy.

 We are to fix our faith on the promises of God, which are sure and steadfast, and shall endure forever and ever.
 The joyful feeling will come when we fully trust in God’s promises.

 By living faith, I grasp the hand of Jesus, and I am all light in the Lord.
 I do not look at self, I look to Jesus, my high priest, who presents my case to the Father, offering up the merits of his life and sacrifice.
 Faith will keep the mind above the low level of earth, and direct the soul to Heaven in contemplation of the spiritual and eternal.
 Let us lift up Jesus, the Saviour of men.
 Talk of his love, tell of his power, and the angels of God will be attracted to you.

 — Signs of the Times, March 18, 1889

-Heavenly Father, I am grateful that I have a Savior and may draw near to You in full assurance of faith.
-Forgive me for my lack of confidence in Your promises, I now fix my faith on Your sure word believing that You cleanse me from all sin.
-By living faith I commit my soul to Your keeping and grasp the hand of Jesus.
-I will no longer look to myself but direct my soul to Jesus and contemplate the spiritual and eternal things of Heaven.
+Dear Lord, I am grateful that I have a Savior to draw near to in full assurance of faith.
+Forgive me for my lack of confidence in Your promises, I now fix my faith on Your sure word.
+By living faith I grasp the hand of Jesus and commit my soul into Your keeping.
+I will no longer look to myself, I direct my soul to Jesus.
+I will meditate on the spiritual and eternal things of Heaven.
 I praise You that I may have a new, bright, cheerful experience and be all light in my Lord!